HeardLibrary/digital-scholarship/script/r/stats.md

 F-statistic: 36.13 on 1 and 3 DF,  p-value: 0.009225
 ```

-We can get the slope and intercept from the Coefficients section: the slope is in the Estimate column for `treat_size`.
-The intercept is in the Estimate column for `(Intercept)`.
+We can get the slope and intercept from the Coefficients section: the slope is in the Estimate column for `treat_size` (1.4522).
+The intercept is in the Estimate column for `(Intercept)` (-1.2045).
 The last lines of the results provide the other two things we are likely to be interested in: the R-squared value and p-value.

 ## ANOVA